From Score Matching to Diffusion: A Fine-Grained Error Analysis in the Gaussian Setting: Denoising Score Matching error

 that is to say

-Note that the higher order terms are not necessarily Gaussian but will always have zero mean.
-In the following, in order to fully take into account the generalization error, we will need the second order decomposition of $\mu_N$ in $\frac{1}{\sqrt{N}}$.
+Note that the higher-order terms are not necessarily Gaussian but will always have zero-mean.
+In the following, in order to fully take into account the generalization error, we will need the second-order decomposition of $\mu_N$ in $\frac{1}{\sqrt{N}}$.
 Therefore, we write

 We can also get a similar central limit result for the empirical covariance.

 where

 Using Isserlis' theorem, for $1 \leq i,j,k,l \leq d$, we get indexwise